microsoft/BotFramework-Composer/docs/how-to-connect-to-remote-skill.md

 ## Prerequisites:
 - [Microsoft Azure subscription](https://azure.microsoft.com)
 - [A basic bot built using Composer](quickstart-create-bot.md)
-- A remote skill which your bot can connect to [SkillSample](https://github.com/microsoft/botbuilder-dotnet/tree/master/FunctionalTests/Skills/SimpleBotToBot/EchoSkillBot)
+- A remote skill which your bot can connect to, please refer to [SkillSample](https://github.com/microsoft/botbuilder-dotnet/tree/master/FunctionalTests/Skills/SimpleBotToBot/EchoSkillBot) to setup your remote bot.

 ## Create the Azure Bot Service registration